WSShawn/GAN/README.md

 - A number of real images equal to the batch size are taken from the dataset and and sent to CUDA
 - A number of random noise vectors equal to the batch size is created and inputted to the Generator for the creation of fake images
 - Training of the Discriminator : On the real images, Discriminator classifies the image as "real" or "fake", according it the value 0 for "fake" and "1" for real.
-The obtained result is flattened into a 1 dimensional tensor, which is compared to a tensor composed only of value 1's the same size as the one obtained after the flattening through BCE.
+The obtained result is flattened into a 1 dimensional vector with values 0 or 1, which is compared to a vector composed only of value 1's the same size as the one obtained after the flattening through BCE.
 The same procedure is applied on the fake images, but this time the obtained tensor for comparison is composed only of value 0's.
+The obtained BCE loss function is optimized through the Adam optimizer
+- Training of the Generator : Discriminator network is applied to the generated fake images.
+The result of this operation is flattened on a 1-dimensional vector composed of values 0 or 1 depending on the classification by the discriminator.
+This obtained vector is compared through the BCE to a vector of the same size full of 1's.
+The obtained objective function will be maximized through the Adam Optimizer, as we want fake image to be classified as real as often as possible.

-#Extension : WGAN- Wasserstein Generative Adversarial Networks
+# Extension : WGAN- Wasserstein Generative Adversarial Networks

 We have seen the principles of GANs and the functioning of DCGANS.
 We are now focusing on Wasserstein Generative Adversarial Networks